chrisdembia/yeadon/README.rst

    $ cd yeadon-X.X.X.tar.gz
    $ python setup.py install # sudo if system install

-Both of these options assume that your default Python interpreter is version 2.7.
+Both of these options assume that the version of your default Python interpreter is 2.7.

 Run the tests with::